 DECANT, DECANT, DECANT

 Part of the reason I lay out my routine is so I can create a smaller version of it.
 This is mostly for my skincare routine.
-Skincare can go off after a while.
-If I’m traveling a fair amount, I won’t worry so much about it.
-But if there are long gaps between trips, I like to refill anything the night before I go.
-And if a product I was using isn’t suited to my skin anymore or needs replaced, I’ll make sure I make my updated mini the night before I travel.
-And for the products I don’t decant (my acids, certain hair products, etc.) I opt for sample sizes, minis or other suitable options.
-I love using the Pixi glow peel pads* when I travel.
-They are pre-soaked and easy to pack a few days worth in a ziplock bag.
+Skincare can go off after a while or I may need to adjust my routine for the climate I’ll be in.
+Just to be sure, I like to refill anything the night before I go.
+And if a product I was using isn’t suited to my skin anymore or needs replaced, I’ll make sure I update my mini the night before I travel.

 MINI PACKS & SINGLE USE PRODUCTS ARE YOUR FRIENDS